hshehjue/Data_Mining_Project/Supervised_Learning/Linear_Models_&_Model_Selection/README.md

 ## Description
 #### The assignment is designed to test diverse linear models along with manifold model selection techniques on an arbitrarily created dataset and datasets from an R package "ISLR".
 While each model being establined, the execution of the model selection prevented the data from being over or under-fitted.
 It was expected to keep the models' performance at the moderate or better level.
-In the Set(A), only a set of model selection methods are tested to see whether the methods properly sift out the variables where were employed to create the target variable.
+In the Set(A) & (B), only a set of model selection methods are tested to see whether the methods properly sift out the variables where were employed to create the target variable.

 ## SET (A)
 ### Data
 ----
    * **Source**
      - **Simulated data:**
-       - Y_hat = X + X^2 + X^3 + X^4 + X^5 + X^6 + X^7 + X^8 + X^9 + X^10
+       - X, X^2, X^3, X^4, X^5, X^6, X^7, X^8, X^9, X^10

    * **Composition**
      - Rows = 100